pancsta/asyncmachine-go/README.md

 - breakpoint

-Besides the main use-case of **workflows**, it can be used for **stateful applications of any size** - daemons, UIs, stateful RPC UIs, configs, bots, firewalls, synchronization consensus, games, smart graphs, microservice orchestration, robots, contracts, streams, DI containers, message broking, test scenarios, simulators, as well as **"real-time" systems** which rely on instant cancelation.
+Besides the main use-case of **workflows**, it can be used for **stateful applications of any size** - daemons, UIs, stateful RPC UIs, configs, live sessions, bots, firewalls, synchronization consensus, games, smart graphs, microservice orchestration, robots, contracts, streams, DI containers, message broking, test scenarios, simulators, as well as **"real-time" systems** which rely on instant cancelation.